Shivans-Awasthi/SEC-Filing-Agentic-AI/README.md

+Here's the updated README with the necessary instructions to run `audioServer.py` before the Reflex app:

+---

 # SEC-Filing-Agentic-AI

 This repository contains a Python-based application that integrates speech recognition and text-to-speech functionalities with a Reflex-based web UI.
 It uses an external API to process user inputs and provides audio responses.